 Since a majority of cases of hyperthyroidism are due to Graves disease or toxic multinodular goiter, confirmation of the diagnosis can be made based on history, clinical findings, and palpating of the thyroid.
 In cases of diffuse goiter or no thyroid enlargement, a 24-hour radioactive iodine uptake (RAIU) is needed to distinguish between Graves disease and other hyperthyroidism etiologies.
 Radioactive iodine uptake is the percentage of iodine-131 retained by the thyroid after 24 hours.
 For the typical western diet, the normal range of RAIU is typically 10% to 30%.

-Graves’ disease, toxic multinodular goiter, and thyroid adenoma are etiologies of hyperthyroidism with increased RAIU, reflecting an increased synthesis of thyroid hormone.
+Graves disease, toxic multinodular goiter, and thyroid adenoma are etiologies of hyperthyroidism with increased RAIU, reflecting an increased synthesis of thyroid hormone.
 Subacute thyroiditis, painless thyroiditis, iodine-induced hyperthyroidism, and factitious hyperthyroidism have decreased RAIU.
-Thyroiditis represents a disruption of the thyroid follicles with subsequent release of thyroid hormone.
+Thyroiditis represents a disruption of the thyroid follicles with the subsequent release of thyroid hormone.
 Since there is no increased synthesis of thyroid hormone, RAIU will be low in thyroiditis.

 If RAIU is not available or is contraindicated, then measurement of thyroid receptor antibodies can be used as an alternative test for diagnosis of Graves disease.

-A radioisotope thyroid scan is a diagnostic tool which utilizes technetium-99m pertechnetate as a radioactive tracer.
+A radioisotope thyroid scan is a diagnostic tool that utilizes technetium-99m pertechnetate as a radioactive tracer.
 The technetium-99m pertechnetate is taken up by the thyroid gland by the sodium-iodide symporter.
-The scan itself assesses the functional activity of thyroid nodules, classifying as either "cold" (hypofunctioning), "warm" (isofunctioning), or "hot" (hyperfunctioning).
+The scan itself assesses the functional activity of thyroid nodules, classifying them as either "cold" (hypofunctioning), "warm" (isofunctioning), or "hot" (hyperfunctioning).
 "Cold" nodules raise concern for potential malignancy due to ineffective uptake of iodide and synthesis of thyroid hormone typically seen in thyroid carcinomas.

 Treatment / Management